nromsdahl/legit/README.md

       stdio:example.com:22
       1.1.1.1:53/udp

-    When the chisel server has --socks5 enabled, remotes can specify "socks" in place of remote-host and remote-port.
+    When the legit server has --socks5 enabled, remotes can specify "socks" in place of remote-host and remote-port.
     The default local host and port for a "socks" remote is 127.0.0.1:1080.
 Connections to this remote will terminate at the server's internal SOCKS5 proxy.

-    When the chisel server has --reverse enabled, remotes can be prefixed with R to denote that they are reversed.
+    When the legit server has --reverse enabled, remotes can be prefixed with R to denote that they are reversed.
 That is, the server will listen and accept connections, and they will be proxied through the client which specified the remote.